Conflict Resolution in Management

 Leadership doesn’t just drive results, they drive the emotional climate and overall culture of the team.

-The truth is leaders who lean into conflict thoughtfully build teams that are stronger, more trusting, and more effective.
+How conflict is handled (or not) sets the tone for the entire organization, and the truth is leaders who lean into conflict thoughtfully build teams that are stronger, more trusting, and more effective.

 🚀 Maintain fairness